 A coronary calcium scan is a type of CT scan of the heart.
-It measures the amount of calcium in the walls of the coronary arteries and can detect the early signs of heart disease.
-A score of zero is typical, and the higher the score, the more likely a person is to have heart disease.
+It measures calcium in the walls of the coronary arteries and can detect the early signs of heart disease.
+A score of zero is typical.
+A higher score may indicate heart disease.

 Calcium is a natural part of the human body, but it can sometimes appear in places where it is unwanted.
 For example, when a waxy substance called plaque builds up in the arteries, it can calcify over time.

 When it calcifies, the plaque hardens and begins to block the blood flow through a person’s arteries.
 This creates inflammation and can cause a heart attack.
 Other times, pieces of plaque can break off and cause a clot, which can result in blood flow stopping, leading to a heart attack.

 A coronary calcium scan is a low dose CT scan of the heart.
 It

 Determining this means healthcare professionals can put together a plan of action to minimize the risks.